onesteinbv/dns01/doc/Documentation.md

 `spool.sh [args ...]`

-Sends a request to call the target program, forwarding any arguments in the call.
+Sends a call request to the target, forwarding any arguments.
 Returns 1 if `SPOOL_TIMEOUT` is reached, or the exit code of the target program.
 This is a standard synchronous, blocking command.

 ## `entrypoint`

-This is a standard frontend script supporting the different container operation modes, used as the Dockerfile ENTRYPOINT.
+A standard frontend script supporting the different container operation modes, used as the Dockerfile ENTRYPOINT.

-### requirements
+### Requirements

 - Bash 4
 - The `dns01` and `spool.sh` scripts

-### configuration and usage
+### Configuration and usage

 The variable `DNS01_PATH` should point to this repository.

 Refer to [Docker image](#docker-image) below for full details.

 # Set up and deployment